 The Copper Mark is a comprehensive assurance framework that promotes responsible production practices and demonstrates the industry’s contribution to the United Nations Sustainable Development Goals (SDGs).
 It is the first and only framework developed specifically for the copper industry.

-The Copper Mark was initiated by the International Copper Association, to which FCX is a member, in conjunction with various stakeholders including financial institutions, commodities exchanges, Nongovernmental Organizations (NGOs), Original Equipment Manufacturers, and copper fabricators.
+The Copper Mark was initiated by the International Copper Association, to which FCX is a member, in conjunction with various stakeholders including financial institutions, commodities exchanges, Nongovernmental Organizations (NGOs), Original Equipment Manufacturers (OEMs), and copper fabricators.
 The Copper Mark is built on a genuine commitment from the copper industry to ensure responsible production practices.
 Since 2019, the Copper Mark has been an independent entity and has committed to including the perspectives of its impacted stakeholders in its governance structure.
 It is governed by its Board of Directors and a multi-stakeholder Advisory Council.

 Sites that have been awarded the Copper Mark are able to provide greater transparency on sustainability practices to their stakeholders.
 Copper producers that participate in the Copper Mark are expected to meet all three of the London Metals Exchange’s (LME) Responsible Sourcing Requirements (including responsible sourcing, environmental and occupational health and safety management systems), which will become mandatory for all listed brands that can be delivered against LME contracts.